Trump's NAFTA autos goals to collide with industry as talks start

 Wilson and other industry advocates say a better way to boost U.S. manufacturing jobs is through policies aimed at expanding vehicle exports.

+The issue is also sensitive in Canada, another major NAFTA auto producing center.
+Foreign Minister Chrystia Freeland on Monday said she was prepared to discuss "some strengthening of the rules of origin" but made no commitments.

+"We are also extremely mindful of the possibility that any changes... could have unintended consequences," she told reporters in Ottawa.

-But if U.S. Commerce Secretary Wilbur Ross gets his way, it would be harder to reach the 62.5 percent content threshold because the "tracing list" of parts that count towards that goal would be modernized.
-He argues the current rules are too loose and allow a tariff-free "back door" for Chinese auto parts.
+If U.S. Commerce Secretary Wilbur Ross gets his way, it would be harder to reach the 62.5 percent content threshold because the "tracing list" of parts that count toward that goal would be modernized.
+He argues that current rules are too loose and allow a tariff-free "back door" for Chinese auto parts.

-Parts that did not exist when the 300-plus page list was devised in the early 1990s, largely electronics sourced from Asia such as console touch screens or hybrid-drive controllers, do not count against reaching the threshold.
-If they are put on the list, companies would have to source them from North America or pay tariffs on them.
+Parts that did not exist when the 300-plus-page list was devised in the early 1990s - largely electronics sourced from Asia such as console touch screens or hybrid-drive controllers - do not count against reaching the threshold.
+If they are put on the list, companies would have to source them from North America or pay tariffs.

 If the content requirements become too onerous, automakers will simply skip compliance "and they'll just end up paying the duty," said Charles Uthus, vice president for international policy at the American Automotive Policy Council, a lobbying group for Ford Motor Co., General Motors and Fiat Chrysler.

-Foregoing all NAFTA tariff-free access benefits - something that could happen if Trump is dissatisfied with the negotiations and decides to scrap the trade pact - would raise costs by about $4 billion-5 billion a year, Ulthus added.
+Foregoing all NAFTA tariff-free access benefits - which could happen if Trump is dissatisfied with the negotiations and decides to scrap the trade pact - would raise costs by about $4 billion-$5 billion a year, Ulthus added.
 Ford plans about $7 billion in total capital spending this year.

 Among the other contentious NAFTA issues that U.S., Canadian and Mexican negotiators will tackle starting on Wednesday in Washington is the future of a mechanism for resolving trade disputes.